redstrate/Kawari/USAGE.md

 ## Building

 Build Kawari with `cargo build`.

-If you're building with Oodle support, place the `.so` (Linux) or `.lib` (Windows) into the `oodle` directory when building.
+For the World server to function, Kawari needs to be built with `--features oodle`.
+Place the `.so` (Linux) or `.lib` (Windows) into the `oodle` directory when building.
 The library must be named "oodle-network-shared".

 ## Setup